cpslab-asu/psy-taliro/docs/specifications.rst

 In order to evaluate a STL formula, a program called a *monitor* is required.
 One such monitor is `RTAMT`_, developed by Dejan Nickovic and Tomoya Yamaguchi.
-Two specification implementations are provided using this library: :py:class:`~staliro.specifications.RTAMTDiscrete` and :py:class:`~staliro.specifications.RTAMTDense`.
+Two specification implementations are provided using this library: :ref:`Discrete <rtamt-discrete>` and :ref:`Dense <rtamt-dense>`.
 Both specifications accept the same constructor parameters, which allow users to select the type of state values expected by the optimizer.
 To create an instance of either class you must provide a formula written in STL and a dictionary mapping the variable names in the formula to columns in the state value, which is expected to be a ``list``.

 .. _`RTAMT`: https://arxiv.org/abs/2005.11827

 .. code-block:: python

     from staliro.models import Trace
-    from staliro.optimizers import RTAMTDiscrete
+    from staliro.optimizers import rtamt

-    specification = RTAMTDiscrete("always (alt >= 0)", {"alt": 0})
+    specification = rtamt.parse_dense("always (alt >= 0)", {"alt": 0})
     states = {
         0.0: [2250.0],
         1.0: [2248.7],